rakib38324/rakib38324/README.md

-I'm a passionate web developer with experience in JavaScript, ReactJs, NodeJs, ExpressJs, Firebase, and MongoDB.
+I'm a passionate web developer with experience in JavaScript, TypeScript, ReactJs, Redux, NextJs, NodeJs, ExpressJs, Firebase, Mongoose, and MongoDB.
 ### Welcome to my GitHub

 ## :chart_with_upwards_trend: Current Stats